niplav/site/notes.md

 hours](./doc/big_picture/fermi/eternity_in_6_hours_sandberg_armstrong_2013.pdf)
 scenario, where the black holes act as shielding from collisions with intergalactic gas, absorbing any material.
-I think this would slow this construction down, but usually not change it in its structure, though I haven't thought about it very much.
+I think this would slow this construction down, but usually not change its structure, though I haven't thought about it very much.

 How does this fare on our list of criteria?